seeker2006/testdocpub/README.rst

-Template for the Read the Docs tutorial
+Read the Docs for ISUL
 =======================================

 This GitHub template includes fictional Python library